sayronnnnn/iskommunity/TUTORIAL.md

 ## Barebone Login 12-26-2023

 1. Locate your XAMPP's directory.
-Commonly, its directory is C:/xampp.
+Commonly, its directory is C:\xampp.

 2. Find and go to *htdocs* folder.